-Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the Autism Spectrum.
-These diagnoses include autistic disorder, childhood disintegrative disorder, Asperger’s, and Pervasive Developmental Disorder not otherwise specified(PDD-NOS).
-More than 1 in 500 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD), so it’s common to know someone with this diagnosis.
-This guide was created to answer commonly asked questions about Autism and help you understand some of the behaviors and ways to communicate with teens who have an ASD.
+Perhaps you know someone at school or have a sibling or relative who has a diagnosis on the autism spectrum, or perhaps you have been diagnosed with ASD (autism spectrum disorder) yourself.
+More than 1 in 59 kids in the United States have been diagnosed with some form of Autism Spectrum Disorder (ASD).
+This guide was created to answer commonly asked questions about ASD.

 What is Autism?

 Autism is a neurological (brain) disorder that most often shows up during the first three years of life and affects how people develop.
-People diagnosed with ASD are said to be on a “spectrum”–some people are affected a lot and some are affected only a little, but the main characteristics of Autism in teens are limited social awareness, difficulty communicating effectively with others, and several really intense interests and/or repetitive behaviors or sensory sensitivities (like trouble handling certain noises or smells).
+People diagnosed with ASD are said to be on a “spectrum”–some people are affected a lot and some are affected only a little, but the main characteristics of ASD in teens are limited social awareness and difficulty communicating effectively with others.
+They may have several really intense interests and/or repetitive behaviors or sensory sensitivities (like trouble handling certain noises or smells).

-What are the types of Autistic Spectrum Disorders (ASDs)?
+What are the types of Autistic Spectrum Disorder (ASD)?

 - Autism is not contagious